Sales

 A key benefit of this new model is that businesses can pay as they grow.
 But such models can get confusing, and companies operating in industries with fluctuating demand can suffer as a result.

-5. Micro-SaaS Boom
+5. Micro-SaaS boom

 Micro-SaaS companies target a niche market, delivering a specific service using minimal resources.
 Don't underestimate this sector; it packs a punch.